ZakLab-Soils/peroxidase_expression/README.md

-##### Submitted to ***Nature*** as a Letter
+##### Submitted to ***Ecology*** as a Report

 ***************

-This repository is associated with the manuscript ***"Fungal Gene Expression Underlies an Increasing Soil Carbon Sink in the Northern Hemisphere"*** written by Donald R. Zak, William A. Argiroff, Zachary B. Freedman, Rima A. Upchurch and Elizabeth M. Entwistle.
+This repository is associated with the manuscript ***"Fungal Gene Expression Underlies an Increasing Soil Carbon Sink in the Northern Hemisphere"*** written by Donald R. Zak, William A. Argiroff, Zachary B. Freedman, Rima A. Upchurch, Elizabeth M. Entwistle and Karl J. Romanowicz.

 ***************
 Information about this repository